ben-williams/FLRforQuantFishSci/Sessions/01 Intro to FLR/01.04 FLStock/FLStock.md

 * catch: # FLQuant holding the total catch (landings plus discards) in weight for all quants

-catch.n      # FLQuant holding the catch in numbers by quant
+*catch.n:      # FLQuant holding the catch in numbers by quant

-catch.wt     # FLQuant holding the weight at quant in the catch, usually obtained from those for landings and discards
+*catch.wt:     # FLQuant holding the weight at quant in the catch, usually obtained from those for landings and discards

-discards     # FLQuant holding the total discards in weight for all quants
+*discards:     # FLQuant holding the total discards in weight for all quants

-discards.n   # FLQuant holding the discards by quant in numbers
+*discards.n:   # FLQuant holding the discards by quant in numbers

-discards.wt  # FLQuant holding the weight at quant of the discards
+*discards.wt:  # FLQuant holding the weight at quant of the discards

-landings     # FLQuant holding the total landings for all quants
+*landings:     # FLQuant holding the total landings for all quants

-landings.n   # FLQuant holding the landings in numbers by quant
+*landings.n:   # FLQuant holding the landings in numbers by quant

-landings.wt  # FLQuant holding the weight at quant of landings
+*landings.wt:  # FLQuant holding the weight at quant of landings

+# The FLStock class

-stock        # FLQuant holding the stock weight for all quants.
+*stock:        # FLQuant holding the stock weight for all quants.
 Usually obtained from an assessment method

-stock.n      # FLQuant holding the stock numbers by quant, output from a quant-structured assessment method
+*stock.n:      # FLQuant holding the stock numbers by quant, output from a quant-structured assessment method

-stock.wt     # FLQuant holding the weights at quant in the stock
+*stock.wt:     # FLQuant holding the weights at quant in the stock

-m            # FLQuant holding the natural mortality by quant
+*m:            # FLQuant holding the natural mortality by quant

-mat          # FLQuant holding the maturity by quant, usually as a proportion
+*mat:          # FLQuant holding the maturity by quant, usually as a proportion

-harvest      # FLQuant holding the harvest mode rate by quant
+*harvest:      # FLQuant holding the harvest mode rate by quant

-harvest.spwn # FLQuant holding the fraction of the harvest mode ocurring before spawning
+*harvest.spwn: # FLQuant holding the fraction of the harvest mode ocurring before spawning

-m.spwn       # FLQuant holding the fraction of the natural mortality ocurring before spawning
+*m.spwn:       # FLQuant holding the fraction of the natural mortality ocurring before spawning

 # Methods

 * Calculations

-Summary
+* Summary

-Subset
+* Subset

-Operations
+* Operations

-Plot
+* Plot

-Accessors
+* Accessors

-Conversions
+* Conversions

 # All at once
 \centering \includegraphics[keepaspectratio, height=0.8\textheight]{graphics/FLStock.png}